All Episodes

 My whole interest in this experience has been to be prepared, Roland, to represent my great state.

-Yeah, but that is my love, that is my desire, and very shortly I will have the opportunity to do that as a junior senator from the fifth largest state in this great country of ours.
+And very shortly, I will have the opportunity to do that as a junior senator from the fifth largest state in this great country of ours.

 Thank you so very much.